RND-SOFT/docker_toolkit/README.md

 Helper to use Consul in 12Factor application:

 * export Consul key/value as environment variables
-* referencese in Consul key/value store
+* references in Consul key/value store
 * read config file and store values in Consul
 * read files and store it in Consul key/value  store